 3) if you are interested in obtaining more information on how to create fundraisers for your institutions with functional and educational products "Drop us a line!"

 4) if you appreciate what this site represents, use the pay pal button (optional) to purchase the contents based on the how the product brought quality time to your family, school program or for the intramural rules.
 The place to appreciate is $3.00.
 The fee helps raztmst market fundraising opportunities.

 Enjoy the site :)

 Froggisticards TM Official Rules

 "raztmst recognizes spirit for the unconditional" spirits looking for a vocational choice, waiting for those to give them a voice.
 A chance to perform what they were made to do.
-Dependent, yet teaching a love that is true... play the game with that spirit in heart and show them how unconditional starts.
+Dependent, yet giving a love that is true... play the game with that spirit in heart and show them how unconditional starts, by defining their goals a vocational voice. the attention they need to give them a choice.

 ages 5 to adult (teaches simple math, counting and organizational skills)